 Bear in mind there are a lot of technical peculiarities that may not allow you to put the entire functionality of company's main ERP system (if any) into the mobile one.
 The main reason for this is that the processing power on smartphones and tablets is lower than on PCs.
 Besides, it's a matter of design and user experience as screens of mobile devices are small.

 Have no ERP system at all?
-Discover how not to be mistaken during web-based ERP development
+Discover how to make an ERP in our full guide

 So, you should be ready to opt for the most relevant features that your employees may need being away from their computers.
-The only way to know for sure what functionality you can transfer is to have a chat with mobile developers, as well as end users.
+The only way to know for sure what functionality you can transfer is to have a chat with a provider of mobile development services, as well as end users.

 #2.
 Think through the target audience

 In the beginning of the article, we already considered departments that need mobile ERP most of all.
 Of course, you may have absolutely another situation and focus spots at your company.
 However, I think you would agree that salespeople should be highly mobile.
 Respectively, you have to take into account any issues they can be faced with (e.g. connectivity, data security) and do everything possible to soften them.

 So, think through the possible difficulties your employees can be faced with and ways how to solve them.
 It relates not only to sales representatives but any other worker.